-- For Countdown personal visits to be effective, it is critical that client families remain in the program long enough to benefit from the planned intervention.
-It is also important to understand, from a research perspective, how the number of personal visits is linked with outcomes. - Partnerships are encouraged to assure that most participating families attend six personal visits prior to exiting the program. - Data on all families, if parental consent was obtained and records are available regardless of the number of personal visits received and when they exited the program must be entered in the FSDC.
+- For home visitation to be effective, it is critical that client families remain in the program long enough to benefit from the planned intervention.
+It is also important to understand, from a research perspective, how the number of client visits is linked with outcomes. - Partnerships are encouraged to assure that most participating families receive 6 visits prior to exiting the program. - Data on all families, if parental consent was obtained and records are available regardless of the number of visits received and when they exited the program must be entered in the FSDC.